-Within Australia, the Board Sub-Committee on Remuneration has been appointed by the HBAU Board and operates within the authority delegated by the Board in accordance with the Bank's responsibilities under the Australian Prudential Regulation Authority (APRA's) prudential standards.
-The Sub-Committee's responsibilities are also in line with the expectation of the PRA that remuneration rules are to be applied at both Group and subsidiary level, reflecting effective risk management and internal controls.
+Within Australia, the Board Remuneration Committee (the Committee) has been appointed by the HBAU Board and operates within the authority delegated by the Board in accordance with the Bank's responsibilities under the APRA prudential standards.
+The Committee's responsibilities are also in line with the expectation of the PRA that remuneration rules are to be applied at both Group and subsidiary level, reflecting effective risk management and internal controls.